polkadot-fellows/xcm-format/README.md

 ### **1.3** Vocabulary

 - *Consensus System* A chain, contract or other global, encapsulated, state machine singleton.
 It can be any programmatic state-transition system that exists within consensus which can send/receive datagrams.
-May be specified by a `MultiLocation` value (though not all such values identify a *Consensus System*).
+May be specified by a `Location` value (though not all such values identify a *Consensus System*).
 Examples include *The Polkadot Relay chain*, *The XDAI Ethereum PoA chain*, *The Ethereum Tether smart contract*.
 - *Location* A *Consensus System*, or an addressable account or data structure that exists therein.
 Examples include the Treasury account on the Polkadot Relay-chain, the primary Web3 Foundation account on the Edgeware parachain, the Edgeware parachain itself, the Web3 Foundation's Ethereum multisig wallet account.
-Specified by a `MultiLocation`.
+Specified by a `Location`.
 - *Sovereign Account* An account controlled by a particular *Consensus System*, within some other *Consensus System*.
 There may be many such accounts or just one.
 If many, then this assumes and identifies a unique *primary* account.
 - *XCVM* The Cross-Consensus Virtual Machine, for which the definition of XCM messages in large part relies upon.
 - *Reserve Location* The *Consensus System* which acts as the reserve for a particular assets on a particular (derivative) *Consensus System*.
 The reserve *Consensus System* is always known by the derivative.
 It will have a *Sovereign Account* for the derivative which contains full collateral for the derivative assets.
 - *Origin* The *Consensus System* from which a given message has been (directly and immediately) delivered.
-Specified as a `MultiLocation`.
+Specified as a `Location`.
 - *XcmContext* Contextual data pertaining to a specific list of XCM instructions.
-It includes the `origin`, specified by a `MultiLocation`, `message_hash`, the hash of the XCM, an arbitrary `topic`, as well as an optional `MultiLocation` of a claimer to the assets still located in the `Holding Register` after execution finishes.
+It includes the `origin`, specified by a `Location`, `message_hash`, the hash of the XCM, an arbitrary `topic`, as well as an optional `Location` of a claimer to the assets still located in the `Holding Register` after execution finishes.
 - *Recipient* The *Consensus System* to which a given message has been delivered.
-Specified as a `MultiLocation`.
+Specified as a `Location`.
 - *Teleport* Destroying an asset (or amount of funds/token/currency) in one place and minting a corresponding amount in a second place.
 Imagine the teleporter from *Star Trek*.
 The two places need not be equivalent in nature (e.g. could be a UTXO chain that destroys assets and an account-based chain that mints them).
 Neither place acts as a reserve or derivative for the other.
 Though the nature of the tokens may be different, neither place is more canonical than the other.
 This is only possible if there is a bilateral trust relationship both of the STF and the validity/finality/availability between them.
 - *Transfer* The movement of funds from one controlling authority to another.
 This is within the same chain or overall asset-ownership environment and at the same abstraction level.

 ### **1.4** Document Structure

 The format is defined in five main parts.
 The top-level datagram formats are specified in section 2.
 The XCVM is defined in sections 3, 4 and 5.
-The `MultiLocation` and `MultiAsset` formats are defined in sections 6 and 7.
+The `Location` and `Asset` formats are defined in sections 6 and 7.
 Example messages are specified in section 8.

 ### **1.5** Encoding